dart-lang/language/resources/type-system/inference.md

 The general inference procedure is as follows.

-- Mark every top level, static or instance declaration (fields, setters, getters, constructors, methods) with a complete explicit type as *available*.
+- Mark every top level, static or instance declaration (fields, setters, getters, constructors, methods) which is completely type annotated (that is, which has all parameters, return types and field types explicitly annotated) as *available*.
 - For each declaration `D` which is not *available*:
   - If `D` is a method, setter or getter declaration with name `x`:
     - If `D` overrides another method, field, setter, or getter